 9. I'm a Spring starter.
 Why am I receiving three financial aid packages during my first three quarters of law school?

-Because Baylor University sees the academic year as Summer as a standalone term, your first three quarters are each in different academic terms and thus are packaged separately.
+Because Baylor University sees the academic year as Fall-Spring together and Summer as a standalone term, your first three quarters are each in different academic terms and thus are packaged separately.
 You will receive a package for Spring, for Summer, and then for Fall-Spring.

 10. Does Baylor Law offer any loan repayment assistance programs?

 Baylor Law will counsel students on federal and state loan repayment options.
 Additionally, Baylor Law partners with the Texas Access to Justice Foundation to provide loan repayment assistance to a select group of graduates.
 Click here